Common Types of Skin Cancer

 The cutaneous oncology experts at Tampa General Hospital take a multidisciplinary approach to treat any type or stage of skin cancer.
 Our team includes highly experienced medical oncologists, surgical oncologists, radiation oncologists, pathologists, nurses and other medical professionals who ensure our patients receive a course of skin cancer treatment that best suits their condition.
 As an academic teaching hospital partnered with the University of South Florida, we provide leading-edge medical technologies and cancer therapies designed to target specific malignancies.

 We’re Here For You

 Efficiently diagnosing and treating skin cancer is a priority for our cutaneous oncology specialists, but we also champion community education and skin cancer screenings.
 Prevention is the key to reducing the risk of skin cancer development in adults and children, and regular screenings can help catch skin cancer in the early stages, allowing for a wide array of treatment options and a better prognosis.

 To learn more about the types of skin cancer we treat, contact TGH or find a TGH doctor using our searchable database.
-TGH is ranked as one of the Top 8 Hospitals in Florida and among the Top 10% for Cancer care in the U.S. according to U.S. News & World Report's 2020-2021 rankings.
+Tampa General Hospital is recognized by U.S. News & World Report as one of the top 10% in the nation for Cancer Care for 2021-22.